SenseNet/sncom-resources/_posts/2021-01-15-docviewer-updates.md

 # Style 🎨

-We are also spreading another new option to users, which is overwriting styles from a higher level.
-It is very important that the user who uses our service can shape it for her/his own needs.
+We will release another new option to users, which is overwriting styles from a higher level.
+It is very important to enable users to shape our solution for their own needs.
 So far there have been relatively few opportunities for it, but we are changing that now:

 You can define you style on your own and you can pass it to the component itself, like: